Questions Answered About Criminal Law in Los Angeles

 A misdemeanor is a more serious offense that is punishable by up to one year in jail.
 Misdemeanors are typically less serious than felonies, but they can still carry significant penalties.
 Examples of misdemeanors include some drug offenses, simple assault, and petty theft.

 A felony is the most serious category of crime and may be punishable by imprisonment for more than one year.
 Felonies can carry severe penalties, including long prison sentences and heavy fines.
-Examples of felonies include violent crimes, such as murder and rape, serious property crimes, such as burglary and arson, drug offensess, sex crimes and white collar crimes.
+Examples of felonies include violent crimes, such as murder and rape, serious property crimes, such as burglary and arson, drug offenses, sex crimes and white collar crimes.

-What is an arraignment?
+What is An Arraignment?

 A case goes to trial in California when the parties involved are unable to reach a settlement through alternative dispute resolution methods such as mediation or arbitration, or if the defendant has pleaded not guilty to the charges and is unwilling to enter into a plea bargain.
 In some cases, a trial may be scheduled in advance, while in others, it may be set after a pretrial hearing.